Migrate Demographic Group For Fair GNNs: Introduction

-The biased results generated by vanilla GNN can be attributed to a variety of factors.
-To begin with, when labeling the data, it will ineluctably be influenced by subjective elements and resemble previous historical data \cite{his_fair_1,his_fair_2,his_fair_3,FAIRGNN}.
-These biased properties are introduced into graph neural networks during training and displayed in the outcomes.
-Second, GNNs correlate each dimension feature, including sensitive attributes, with the prediction result \cite{adagnn,fairVGNN,Edits,GEAR}.
-For different groups divided by sensitive attributes, the tightness and accuracy of the correlation between sensitive attributes and predict labels may differ enormously.
-For example, when a group's label distribution is extremely unbalanced, the GNNs tend to predict this group to the majority of the group's labels and strongly correlate the group's sensitive attribute with the predicted label.
-On the contrary, if a group's label distribution is relatively uniform, the GNNs will tend to give a lower weight to the sensitive attribute of the group and make random predictions during training, resulting in poor performance in the group.
-In addition, the topology of the graph also introduces biased information during message passing.
-In a homogeneous graph, two nodes directly connected usually have the same or similar attribute characteristics.
-When smoothing the graph data by GNN will make the groups more concentrated internally and more opposed and exclusive between groups \cite{fmp,GCN,fairVGNN}.
-Finally, sensitive attributes are considered immutable by existing fair algorithms on GNNs.
-Under such circumstances, the bias in the initial data will always impede the model training process, regardless of how the model is improved.
-When training GCN \cite{GCN} on the three datasets, the change tendency of group similarities is illustrated in Figure \ref{trend}.
-It is evident that the distribution of group similarity between two groups diverges increasingly with fixed sensitive attributes, leading to a biased prediction toward one group.
+The biased results generated by vanilla GNN can be attributed to a variety of factors. \textbf{1) Subjective factors and historical impacts.} When labeling the data, it will ineluctably be influenced by subjective elements and resemble previous historical data \cite{his_fair_1,his_fair_2,his_fair_3,FAIRGNN}.
+These biased properties are introduced into graph neural networks during training and displayed in the outcomes. {{However, it is almost impossible to remove the influence of subjective factors in training data completely.}} \textbf{2) Feature correlation.} GNNs correlate each dimension feature, including sensitive attributes, with the prediction result \cite{adagnn,fairVGNN,fairaug}.
+For different groups divided by sensitive attributes, the tightness and accuracy of the correlation between sensitive attributes and predicted labels may differ enormously. {The Figure \ref{vis_correlation} demonstrates the correlations between different attributes on three datasets by the Pearson Correlation Coefficient (PCC).
+It can be seen that there are varying degrees of correlation between sensitive and non-sensitive attributes, as well as between non-sensitive and non-sensitive attributes.}